Lewis's: History

 The first Lewis's was opened in 1856 in Liverpool by entrepreneur David Lewis, as a men's and boys' clothing store, mostly manufacturing his own stock.
 In 1864, Lewis's branched out into women's clothing.
 In the 1870s, the store expanded and added departments, including shoes in 1874, and tobacco in 1879.
 His motto was Friends of the People, and he intended the shopping experience to be inclusive.

 The first Lewis's outside Liverpool opened in nearby Manchester in 1877.
 Another store was opened, at the suggestion of Joseph Chamberlain, on the new Corporation Street in Birmingham in 1885.
 The Manchester store included a full scale ballroom on the fifth floor, which was also used for exhibitions.
 Buying offices were also located on the fifth floor until a takeover by Liverpool-based competitor Owen Owen (see below).
 A fourth store opened in Sheffield in 1884 but proved unprofitable and closed in 1888.

-Louis Cohen took over the business after Lewis's death in 1885, and oversaw a period of consolidation.
-After Cohen's death, control passed to Harold and Rex Cohen, who took the company public in 1924.
-New stores were once again opened, in Glasgow (1929), Leeds (1932), Hanley in Stoke-on-Trent (1934) and Leicester (1936).
+After the death of Lewis in 1885, his nephew Louis Cohen took over the business, and oversaw a period of consolidation.
+After Cohen's death in 1922, control passed to Harold and his younger brother Rex Cohen, who took the company public in 1924.
+Harold was the first chairman of the new public liability company until his death in 1936.
+New stores were once again opened, in Glasgow (1929), Leeds (1932), Hanley in Stoke-on-Trent (1934) and Leicester (1936), many of which were designed by the company architect, Gerald de Courcy Fraser.
 Lewis's were generally among the largest department stores in their cities.